 Duration: two years

-Application deadline: 27 September 2021.
-We recommend applying as early as you can to secure your place.
+Application deadline: 9 September 2023.
+Apply as soon as possible to secure your place.
 Visit our Apply Now page to start your application.

 Our online MA in Social Policy will help you understand and analyse some of the most pressing issues faced by the world today.

 You’ll explore how cultural, demographic, economic, governmental, and technological changes shape social policy across the globe, and develop the skills needed to carry out social research informed by debates on methodology, epistemology, ethics, and politics.

 Receive tailored support and resources to sharpen your independent learning, giving you the skills to further your own development long after graduation.

 Explore contemporary issues with modules that will provide you with a framework of knowledge and the analytical skills needed to thrive in this field.

 This programme has been carefully designed to provide higher-level critical thinking, awareness and theoretical knowledge in the study of poverty and social inequality as social phenomena.

 Upon completing the MA in Social Policy, you’ll be able to: